bitcoin-s/bitcoin-s/docs/contributing.md

 ### Running tests for the applications

-You can place configuration files in the data directory that tests are being run in, but you can also edit [`reference.conf`](https://github.com/bitcoin-s/bitcoin-s/blob/master/db-commons/src/main/resources/reference.conf).
+You can place a `logback-test.xml` file in the `src/test/resources/` directory in the same project that tests are being run in.

+If the test suite depends on `testkit`, you can modify [`reference.conf`](../testkit/src/main/resources/reference.conf) that is built into the testkit to control logging.

 ## Logging when working on Bitcoin-S tests